jaantollander/pandoc-markdown-latex-pdf/README.md

 # Markdown-LaTeX-Pandoc Example
 ## Overview
-This repository demonstrates how to produce scientific, academic, and technical PDF documents such as essays, reports, or thesis using the Markdown language.
+This repository demonstrates how to produce scientific, academic, and technical PDF documents such as essays, reports, or thesis using the Markdown language and manage the document using the Git version control system.
 Since PDF documents have a static layout, we show how to produce multiple output documents with different layouts optimized for print and various reading devices with different screen sizes.

 We use [*Pandoc*](https://pandoc.org/) to convert the Markdown document into [*LaTeX*](https://www.latex-project.org/) as an intermediate format and then into a PDF document via XeLaTeX to support Unicode symbols.
 We also automate the build and release workflows using GitHub Actions, based on [*Using Pandoc with GitHub Actions*](https://github.com/pandoc/pandoc-action-example).
 After every push, GitHub Actions create the output documents and upload them as artifacts.
 If the push is tagged, the action will publish a release and upload the documents and source code as assets.

-You can navigate to **Assets** in [**Releases**](https://github.com/jaantollander/markdown-latex-pandoc-example/releases) to find the output files and source code.
+You should navigate [**Releases**](https://github.com/jaantollander/markdown-latex-pandoc-example/releases) to see out how GitHub displays the released PDF document versions.

 ## Content, Assets and Layouts
 The directory structure aims to separate the structure and presentation of the document.
 We place structural elements into the content directory and presentational elements into assets and layouts directories as follows:

-The [`content/`](./content/) directory contains the Markdown files, bibliography file in BibTeX format, and other content such as images.
+- The [`content/`](./content/) directory contains the Markdown files, bibliography file in BibTeX format, and other content such as images.

-The [`assets/`](./assets/) directory contains assets such as the Citation Style Language, which defines the style for citations.
+- The [`assets/`](./assets/) directory contains assets such as the Citation Style Language, which defines the style for citations.

-The [`layouts/`](./layouts/) directory contains the different layouts for output documents such as for print and e-reader.
+- The [`layouts/`](./layouts/) directory contains the different layouts for output documents such as for print and e-reader.

 ## Building Documents